GrahamCobb/ssdp-fake/README.md

 ```
 ssdp-fake --listen-only

+ssdp-fake [--interface <ifname-or-ip-address>]... [--timer N] servername-or-address

-ssdp-fake [--interface <ifname-or-ip-address>]... [--timer N] server.ip.address
+ssdp-fake [--interface <ifname-or-ip-address>]... [--timer N] server-url server-UUID
 ```

+Specifying the server name or address is preferred.
+In this case, the URL and UUID will be fetched from the server, and the announcements will only be made if the server is responding.

+The last command line maually configures the server information to send.
+In this case, the server is not contacted at all and the announcements are made without any checks on whether the server is actually available.

-Not specifying an interface should send announcements on all interfaces.
+Not specifying an interface should send announcements on all interfaces (although it is not clear this works on all systems).
 Or one or more interfaces can be specified to confine the announcements to those interfaces.

 ### Python version